As Covid ebbs, tourists make their comeback to US capital | Malay Mail

 In 2019, Washington welcomed 1.8 million visitors from abroad, led by China, Britain and India, and 22.8 million domestic visitors, according to Destination DC.

-While waiting for the return of international business travellers, the organization will soon launch a major advertising campaign to target the American public. ― AFP
+While waiting for the return of international business travellers, the organisation will soon launch a major advertising campaign to target the American public. — AFP